EmptyCoffin/pearson_exercises/README.md

 ## Exercise 3
 	Fibonacci Calculator gets all the values in the Fibonacci sequence up to and including n input, returns sum of values up to but not including nth input

+## Exercise 1
+	Palindrome checker returns true or false depending on if a string is the same when reversed, case is ignored and works on full sentence.